Compositional optimization of quantum circuits for quantum kernels of support vector machines: Introduction

-{ The most general approach to identifying the best quantum circuit (QC) for a given ML task involves (i) search in the space of all possible permutations of quantum gates; (ii) optimization of quantum gate parameters for each QC during the search.
+{The most general approach to identifying the best quantum circuit (QC) for a given ML task involves (i) search in the space of all possible permutations of quantum gates; (ii) optimization of quantum gate parameters for each QC during the search.
 Both (i) and (ii) become quickly intractable as the number of gates increases.
-Both (i) and (ii) also require a circuit selection metric to guide the search and optimization.
-Within the Bayesian approach, ML models can be discriminated by marginal likelihood (see Section III below).
+Both (i) and (ii) also require a circuit selection metric to guide the search and optimization. { Optimization of the architecture and parameters of quantum kernels is further complicated by the complexity of quantum measurements.
+Estimating the kernel matrix of a ML model by measurements on a quantum computer scales with the number of training points $N$ as ${\cal O}(N^3)$ \cite{kernel-estimation-complexity}.
+Therefore, it is important to develop algorithms for optimization of quantum circuits with small $N$.
+Once found, and if robust, the quantum kernels can then be used for non-parametric models with large $N$, in order to make accurate predictions.} Within the Bayesian approach, ML models can be discriminated by marginal likelihood (see Section III below).
 However, computation of marginal likelihood also becomes quickly intractable as the model complexity increases.
 Marginal likelihood can be approximated by the Bayesian information criterion (BIC) \cite{hastie2009elements}.
-However, this approximation is valid in the limit of large number of training data.
+However, this approximation is valid in the limit of large { $N$}.
 It is not known if BIC can be used as a QC selection metric for small data problems.

-In the present work, we demonstrate an algorithm that builds performant quantum circuits for small data classification problems using BIC as a circuit selection metric and a compositional search }that involves two stages: (i) incremental construction of the quantum circuit { by appending individual quantum gates to $K$ optimal QCs of lower complexity}; (ii) Bayesian optimization of the parameters of { $M$ locally optimal} quantum circuits. { This algorithm reduces to greedy search in the limit of $K=1$ and full search of the QC space in the large $K$ and $M$ limit.
+In the present work, we demonstrate an algorithm that builds performant quantum circuits for small data classification problems using BIC as a circuit selection metric and a compositional search }that involves two stages: (i) incremental construction of the quantum circuit {by appending individual quantum gates to $K$ optimal QCs of lower complexity}; (ii) Bayesian optimization of the parameters of {$M$ locally optimal} quantum circuits. {This algorithm reduces to greedy search in the limit of $K=1$ and full search of the QC space in the large $K$ and $M$ limit.
 The choice of $K$ thus balances the efficiency of greedy search with the volume of explored circuit space.
 By limiting optimization of QC parameters to $M$ locally optimal circuits, this algorithm reduces the computational complexity of simultaneous optimization of QC architecture and parameters.

 }

 We demonstrate the approach by building an optimal ansatz for quantum support vector machines (SVM).
 SVM is a kernel method that can be used for both classification and regression problems \cite{hastie2009elements}.
 SVM kernels allow classification of data that are not linearly separable.
 SVM is well suited for small data problems.
 The quantum analog of SVM uses quantum kernels.
 We show that the performance of quantum SVM can be systematically enhanced by building quantum kernels in a data-adaptable approach.
 In order to achieve this, we convert the output of the SVM classifier to probabilistic predictions and compute the Bayesian information criterion \cite{neath2012bayesian,shahriari2015taking}.
 Using two unrelated classification problems, we show that quantum kernels thus obtained outperform standard classical kernels and achieve enhanced inference accuracy for small data problems.
 The method proposed here is inspired by the work of Duvenaud {\it et al.} \cite{extrapolation-2}, that demonstrated the possibility of enhancing the performance of classical Gaussian process models through compositional kernel search guided by BIC.